 - Visitors with COVID-19 symptoms or other risk factors are not allowed.

-- Visitors who have tested positive for COVID-19 may visit only if they have been fever-free for 24 hours without the use of fever-reducing medications, have improved symptoms, and at least 10 days have passed since first symptom(s) or first positive test date.
+- Visitors who have tested positive for COVID-19 may visit only if they have been fever-free for 24 hours without the use of fever-reducing medications, have improved symptoms, and at least 10 days have passed since first symptom(s) or first positive test date if asymptomatic.

 - Phone calls and video chats are another way to connect with your loved ones.